-Price action trading is based on the belief that past price history can help predict the future of a market, or the potential for a pattern to repeat.
+Price action trading is rooted in the belief that analyzing past price history can provide insights into future market behavior and the potential repetition of patterns.

-This means that indicators are using old price information to create the indications you see.
-For example; a 21 period moving average is using the past 21 periods of price action.
+In other words, indicators employ historical price data to generate the signals you see.
+For instance, a 21-period moving average relies on the past 21 periods of price action.

 Intraday Price Action Trading

-Increased volatility can be a great opportunity for a trader.
+Increased market volatility can be a great opportunity for traders.

-Some of the fastest and most profitable moves can be seen on the intraday Forex markets.
+Some of the fastest and most profitable trading moves can be found in intraday markets.

 Simple Price Action Trading Strategies

-Some of the best systems you will find are also the simplest with the clearest rules.
+Some of the best trading systems are also the simplest, with clear and easy-to-follow rules.

 Trading Price Action Trends

-The market will often trend higher or lower for far longer than what traders ‘think’ and is why it is important we trade with what we see on the chart and not what we think could or should happen.
+The market often goes up or down for longer than traders expect.
+That’s why it’s important to trade based on what we see on the chart, not what we think might happen.

-Two of the easiest ways to find trend trades with price action are using trendlines and moving averages.
+Two simple ways to find trend trades using price action are trendlines and moving averages.

-When using a moving average you are looking for a clear move in either direction.
-Using a moving average combination such as the 50 and 200 EMA (exponential moving average) can also show us when price action is either looking to start a new trend or is strongly trending.
+With moving averages, you look for a clear move in one direction.
+Using a combination of moving averages like the 50 and 200 EMA can also tell us if price action is starting a new trend or strongly continuing an existing one.

-Another simple way to find and then trade trends is using trendlines.
+Another easy way to find and trade trends is by using trendlines.